Voxon-Development/zeta-lang/theory/MemoryModel.md

 Well-defined memory ordering?
 Check

-## Escape hatches for low-level work
+## Explicit escape hatches for low-level work
 Even with all this memory safety, we still need to escape hatches for low-level work.

 This includes but is not limited to: